rust-lang/rfcs/text/0000-fmt-size-hint.md

 Added complexity may conflict with landing more critical things for 1.0, but that should only mean a possible postponing, vs rejection.

+Additionally, this requires more work to keep `fmt` and `size_hint` in sync for all manual implementations.
+Deriving will be able to build the method automatically.

 # Alternatives

 An alternative proposed by @kballard: